MusicMeister52/hunter2/docs/usage/first_hunt.md

 *Flavour text* is optional.
 Many players skip it, but some enjoy a bit of story!

-Before the *start date*, the puzzles in the episode will not be visible except to admins.
+Before the *start date*, the episode will not be visible.
+If you want the episode to be visible in advance but have the puzzles on them be unavailable until a certain time, set the *start date* property of the puzzles to that date and time.
+Players will see a message telling them when the first puzzle will be available.
 Note that episodes have start dates; events have end dates.
 Episodes and puzzles are available until the entire event ends, and the event starts whenever the earliest episode starts.